 You also need sunscreen that’s actually going to protect the short- and long-term health of your skin.
 While SPF 15 is enough to guard against sunburn, you need at least SPF 30 to reduce the risk of serious skin damage later in life.

 Look for products with ‘broad spectrum’ on the label.
 This offers protection against UVA and UVB sunlight.
 Both are harmful, but some sunscreens only offer protection against one.

 17. Use Push Doctor to look after your health

 Falling ill while abroad is a worry for many people.
 In fact, this same concern is what led to the idea of Push Doctor in the first place!

 If you have a health issue while you’re on holiday, you can book an online appointment with one of our GPs.
 They’ll diagnose your health issue and let you know the best way to get the help you need in the country you’re visiting.

 You can also book a quick check up or order repeat prescriptions before you go away.
-We know you’ll be busy sorting out everything from currency exchange to packing your suitcase, but with patients getting an appointment in as little as six minutes, you can make time for your health.
+We know you’ll be busy sorting out everything from currency exchange to packing your suitcase, but with patients getting an appointment in minutes, you can make time for your health.